US envoy confident on deal with Afghans on troops

 “We’ve made significant progress on the text of a new bilateral security agreement,” Dobbins said.
 “Of course, without an agreement on our presence in Afghanistan, we would not remain.
 But we do not believe that that’s the likely outcome of these negotiations.”

 But Democrats and Republicans on the committee voiced frustration over the shortage of detail on troop levels.
-With Afghans slated to elect a new president in the spring of 2014, it is key to let them know they won’t be abandoned by the United States as the Taliban claims, said Sen. Robert Menendez, D-N.J., the committee chairman.
+With Afghans slated to elect a new president in the spring of 2014, it is key to let them know they will not t be abandoned by the United States as the Taliban claims, said Sen. Robert Menendez, a Democrat and the committee chairman.

 Afghan President Hamid Karzai has to decide if he is willing to accept a longer-term U.S. troop presence by negotiating an agreement with acceptable terms, he said.